carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 These two lines use the `C` Popochiu object.
 It holds a reference to every character in the game.
 Our character is called `Goddiu`, so `C.Goddiu` allows us to give commands to that character.
 But since Goddiu is also the character that the player controls, we can use the shortcut `C.player`.

 This comes in very handy for those games that have more player-controlled characters, like _Maniac Mansion_, or _Day of the Tentacle_.
-You can change the active character as the game progress but your scripts will point to the current active character, sparing you the effort to duplicate the code for each and every playable character.
+You can change the active character as the game progresses but your scripts will point to the current active character, sparing you the effort to duplicate the code for each and every playable character.

 ```gdscript
 	await E.wait(0.5)